fmrmf/hello-ape/README.md

 # hello-ape

-A repo to test out some of ApeWorx data analysis features.
+A repo to test out some of ApeWorX data analysis features.